pointful/docker-intro/README.md

 This is an Intro to Docker slide deck built using [Reveal.js](https://github.com/hakimel/reveal.js).

-The contents of the the slides have been stol..., umm, -liberally borrowed- from [Docker Slideshare](http://www.slideshare.net/dotCloud) materials.
+The contents of the the slides have been stol..., umm, *liberally borrowed* from [Docker Slideshare](http://www.slideshare.net/dotCloud) materials.

 Thanks to everyone at Docker, Inc for all the great work they are doing!